 Is it best to retire at age 55 or 60 or is there little difference?

 Generally, the longer you stay in ElectricSuper, the higher your benefit will be.
 What is better for you depends on your circumstances.
 This is a time for advice from a financial planner.

 How is my lump sum payment treated by the taxation department?

 If you are over 60, you don’t pay any tax (how good is that!).
-Under 60, you may pay up to 16.5% tax.
+Under 60, you may pay some tax on any cash payments from your super.
 It will depend on your circumstances.